babers/DeekSeekBingFinder/WORKFLOW_SUMMARY.md

 - Shutdown checkbox added to the GUI for user control.
 - Graph now plots rewards points on the X-axis and searches on the Y-axis.
 - Improved shutdown dialog appearance and button visibility.
+ - Network indicator: a colorized (green/red) network status indicator was added to the stats panel and is refreshed every second.

 ### DataManager Enhancements
 - Tracks search history and rewards points for plotting and logic (with SQLite persistence).